OrangeTux/minimal-docker-python-setup/README.md

 ## Nginx
 Nginx runs from an image which is based on a small filesystem.
-This filesystem is build with [Buildroot][buildroot].
+This filesystem is built with [Buildroot][buildroot].
 You can build the filesystem using the supplied [defconfig][docker_nginx_defconfig].

 ## Redis